kinifi/Unity-Runtime-Debugger/README.md

 # Unity-Runtime-Debugger
-Get Logs, Warnings, Errors, Full Stack Traces, FPS, and disable/enable objects at runtime to find problem GameObjects
+Get Logs, Warnings, Errors, Full Stack Traces, FPS, and disable/enable objects at runtime to find problem GameObjects.
+All Stacktraces can be copy and pasted.

 ![alt text](http://i.imgur.com/feRyDn1.png "In Editor Image")